-Dr. Elizabeth Katz is a Maryland Licensed Clinical Psychologist and Associate professor
+Dr. Elizabeth Katz is a Maryland Licensed Clinical Psychologist and Professor of Psychology

 Dr. Katz spent 15 months as a post-doctoral fellow at the Behavioral Pharmacology

 Research Unit at Johns Hopkins University after which she moved to Friends Research

 Institute, Social Research Center.
 In that position, Dr. Katz was both a Co- and Principal

 Investigator on several National Institutes on Drug Abuse-funded research studies

 examining strategies for improving treatment entry, engagement and outcomes among

 Dr. Katz was hired to direct the MA in Psychology Clinical concentration at Towson